realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Places without a WiFi network

-If no TCD is present, keep your FC operating in AP-mode.
+If no TCD is present, keep your FC operating in AP-mode: Leave *WiFi network name* and *password* empty.

 If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your FC to the TCD's own WiFi network.